schbrongx/reddit-image-loader/README.md

 ```
 This will:
 * Load a list of 25 (limit) images in landscape-orientation
-* Remove all images that are NOT in this list from ./images/
 * Download images from the list which are not already downloaded and resize them to 1920xNNNN (preserving the
 aspect-ratio)